-More generally, our work support recent evidence, both in the Bayesian and frequentist literature \citep{beirami2017optimal,rad2020scalable,giordano2019swiss, paananen2021implicitly}, that LOO-CV criteria can be reliably approximated with a computational cost comparable to the one of a single model fit, thus being not only statistically appealing but also computationally practical.
-In this sense LOO-CV can be computationally cheaper than $k$-fold CV by a factor of $k$, since the latter requires fitting $k$ separate models and is not easily amenable to the same importance sampling tricks as LOO-CV.
+More generally, our work supports recent evidence, both in the Bayesian and frequentist literature \citep{beirami2017optimal,rad2020scalable,giordano2019swiss, paananen2021implicitly}, that LOO-CV criteria can be reliably approximated with a computational cost comparable to the one of a single model fit.
+In this sense LOO-CV can be computationally cheaper than $k$-fold CV by a factor of $k$, since the latter requires fitting $k$ separate models and is not easily amenable to the same importance sampling procedures as LOO-CV.
 Such $k$-times speed-up can be crucial in the context of Bayesian computation with Monte Carlo methods where each model fitting can be expensive.
 In this context, our work contributes to prevent one of the main factor limiting the applicability of Bayesian LOO-CV, i.e.\ the potential instability of classical estimators of $\{p(y_i|y_{-i})\}_{i=1}^n$.

-The article is organized as follows: after briefly reviewing relevant literature in Section \ref{sec:model_eval}, we describe our proposed methodology and compare to the classical one in Section \ref{sec:methodology}.
-Section \ref{sec:theory} provides some theoretical analysis of the resulting estimators, including a proof of finite variance and a comparison to standard methods in high-dimensional regression contexts.
+The article is organized as follows: after briefly reviewing Bayesian model selection criteria in Section \ref{sec:model_eval}, we describe our proposed computational methodology and compare it to classical ones in Section \ref{sec:methodology}.
+Section \ref{sec:theory} provides some theoretical analysis of the resulting estimators, including a proof of finite asymptotic variance and a comparison to classical methods in high-dimensional regression contexts.
 Section \ref{sec:sim} provides numerical results that support the theoretical findings and illustrate the improved robustness both to the presence of model misspecification and to high-dimensionality of the parameter space.
-Finally, Section \ref{sec:ext} discusses simple extensions of our methodology (e.g.\ different scoring rules or non conditionally-independent models).
+Finally, Section \ref{sec:ext} discusses potential extensions of our methodology (e.g.\ different scoring rules or non conditionally-independent models).
 For notational brevity, throughout the paper we use the same letter $p$ to denote appropriate joint, marginal and conditional distributions of the model for $\theta$, $y$ and $y_{new}$, as done in \eqref{eq:conditionally_ind}-\eqref{eq:lppdloo}.
 Similarly, we leave the dependence of $p(y_i|\theta)$ and $p(y_{new}|\theta)$ on additional covariates or other variables implicit in the notation.